Do I

 between their trusts, they may lose the creditor protection afforded by tenancy

-.
+by the entirety.
 If one spouse were

 to have a car accident or a business setback or otherwise incurred substantial